Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Results

 We examine the sensitivity of the solution to different market conditions like energy price and production volume in Fig.~\ref{fig:scan}.
 We consider electricity prices for household consumers in line with the statistics in the Netherlands~\cite{CBS23,MEACP2023} and other European countries~\cite{Eurostat2022}.
 The electricity price linearly influences the operation cost, increasing the profitability of the concurrent design optimization methodology for affordable energy, whereby this strategy leverages a trade-off between energy efficiency and component costs.
 Furthermore, the relative profitability of the concurrent optimization methodology grows with decreasing production volumes up to a maximum theoretical limit, achieved for 1 unit per type produced.
 Since the absolute saving in production cost grows asymptotically with production volumes (law of diminishing returns), the maximum theoretical limit does not have a practical application.
 Therefore, in Fig.~\ref{fig:scan} we show typical production volumes of electric vehicle manufacturers from data of the latest years~\cite{Tesla2023b}.
-Hence, on the one hand, employing a shared modular design is always advantageous for the vehicle manufacturer, who aims to produce as much as possible to leverage the cost reduction fostered by the economy of scale.
+Hence, on the one hand, employing a shared modular design is always advantageous for the vehicle manufacturer, who aims to produce as much as possible to leverage the cost reduction fostered by the \ac{EoS}.
 On the other hand, the final user of the vehicle will benefit from a reduction in the acquisition price, which outweighs the increment in operation costs of a sub-optimal energy-efficiency family design.
 Above a certain threshold, depending on the production volumes, this trade-off is no longer beneficial, and an individual vehicle-tailored design is more favorable.
+Thus, the concurrent design methodology proves to be especially beneficial for small production volumes, becoming less and less advantageous for growing volumes, until the point where all the benefit gained from sharing the modules among the family is lost to compensate for the increase in cost of operation caused by the suboptimal energy-efficiency.
+Likewise, having cheap electricity prices favors the ``one size fits all” approach, lowering the significance of the cost of operation term.